callowayproject/django-app-skeleton/README.rst

 =====================

 The script creates several substitution variables that it uses to substitute for file names and within text files.
+If you want to create a custom package template, below are the possible variables supplied to each file in the skeleton.

 `app_name`